Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 Image of a Japanese man sitting on a rock and fishing with a bamboo pole as part of the Kauai luau entertainment.

-You’ll see women wearing kimonos dance with boughs of cherry flowers dancing with fans.
+You’ll see women wearing kimonos dancing with boughs of cherry flowers dancing with fans.

 In the past, they have also done a parasol dance that is really pretty.
 I am not sure whether they still do it for some performances.